-The main difference between a webhook versus email based alert trigger is that webhooks allow the information to be sent between different systems, while email is a very one-sided output channel.
+The main difference between a webhook versus email based alert trigger is that webhooks allow the information to be sent between different IT-systems.

 Below is a list of reasons why you would be interested in setting Webhook based alerts: